About visual artist Keeley Haftner

 about

-Recent awards include Canada’s prestigious Sobey Art Award (Long-List, 2023), and the biennial De Kei Prize (Short-List, 2023).
-She has participated in many residencies, including the European Ceramic Workcentre (NL), Vermont Studio Center (USA), Living in the Play: NIDO II (IT), and SÍM (IS).
-Haftner has given workshops and presentations at galleries, universities, conferences and festivals including Transmediale (DE) and Open Engagement at the Queen’s Museum (NYC).
-Haftner created site-specific work for the Chicago Architecture Biennial and Terrain Biennial (2021/2023), and solo presentations for This Art Fair, Amsterdam (2021/22).
-Selected publications include the 3D Additivist Cookbook (2016) and the BAKSTEEN | BRICK exhibition catalogue Kunsthal KAdE (2022).
-Her work is in numerous public and private collections, including the Ceramic Museum of the Netherlands and The Over Holland Collection.
-Haftner is a 2018 and 2021 recipient of the Canada Council for the Arts Research and Creation Grant, and a current Professional Artist with Stroom (NL).
+She has received numerous awards and honours, including a longlisting for Canada’s prestigious Sobey Art Award and a shortlist nomination for the Netherlands’ biennial De Kei Prize.
+Selected residencies include the European Ceramic Workcentre (NL), Vermont Studio Center (USA), Living in the Play: NIDO II (IT) by the Poor Farm (USA), and SÍM (IS).
+She has presented and created work for Transmediale (Berlin), Open Engagement (Queen’s Museum, NYC), Chicago’s Architecture and Terrain Biennials, and This Art Fair (Amsterdam).
+Selected publications include The 3D Additivist Cookbook and BAKSTEEN | BRICK (Kunsthal KAdE).
+Her work is held in numerous institutional and private collections, including the Ceramic Museum of the Netherlands and The Over Holland Collection.
+Haftner is a two-time recipient of the Canada Council for the Arts Research and Creation Grant and a Professional Artist with Stroom (NL).